anoobbacker/brilliant-pala/screening-mock/biology/007-scientific-name-man.md

 - Historical taxonomy: Linnaean system, governed by the International Code of Zoological Nomenclature (ICZN).
 - Fossil record: multiple Homo species (H. habilis, H. erectus, H. neanderthalensis).
 Modern humans are H. sapiens.
 - Genetics: strong agreement between molecular phylogenies and the placement of humans in genus Homo.

 ---

+## Final Answer
+- Correct option: 4
+- Proper scientific name: Homo sapiens
+  - Note: It is two words, with the genus capitalized and the species in lowercase, both italicized in print: Homo sapiens.

+---